Altinum: Pre-Roman Altinum

-Strabo gave indications of the social, economic and ritual importance horses and horse breeding among the pre-Roman Veneti.
-He wrote that they bestowed attention on horse rearing “which, though now entirely abandoned, was formerly in great esteem among them, resulting from the ancient rage for breeding mules, which Homer thus mentions: “ From the [Ve]neti for forest mules renowned."
+Strabo gave indications of the social, economic and ritual importance of horses and horse breeding among the pre-Roman Veneti.
+He wrote that they bestowed attention on horse rearing, "which, though now entirely abandoned, was formerly in great esteem among them, resulting from the ancient rage for breeding mules, which Homer thus mentions: "From the [Ve]neti for forest mules renowned."
 It was here that Dionysius, the tyrant of Sicily, kept his stud of race-horses.
-And, in consequence, the [Veneti] horses were much esteemed in Greece, and their breed in great repute for a long period.”
-(Homer actually wrote “whence is the race of wild mules.”
+And, in consequence, the [Veneti] horses were much esteemed in Greece, and their breed in great repute for a long period."
+(Homer actually wrote "whence is the race of wild mules."
 Iliad II.
 857) Strabo also noted that the Veneti paid honour to Diomedes by sacrificing a white horse.

 In Altinum there was a large number of horses buried in a sacrificial pit at the town's sanctuary and in the cemetery area to the north of the town.
 In the latter there were some thirty horses, whereas in other Veneti towns there were only a few, except for a cemetery exclusively devoted to some thirty horses to the south of Este.
-There burials are dated to the 4th and 3rd centuries BCE.
+These burials are dated to the 4th and 3rd centuries BCE.
 Evidence of sacrifice at the sanctuary continues into the Roman imperial period.
 Here the remains of some twenty horses were found alongside those of bovines, sheep, goats and pigs.
 The ritual offerings were the heads or parts of hindlegs or tails which were disarticulated, skinned and fleshed.
 Sketches of headless horses or body parts confirm this animal's key role in religious cults.